Jo White: Political career

 White was office manager for her husband John Mann, the Bassetlaw MP from 2003 to 2019.
 She served as chair of the Bassetlaw Constituency Labour Party.
 She was a member of Unite the Union's executive for over a decade.

 White was first elected as a Member of Bassetlaw District Council for Worksop East in 2012.
 She was appointed as the executive member for regeneration in 2013 and became Deputy Leader in 2015.

 White was elected as MP for Bassetlaw at the 2024 general election, defeating incumbent Conservative Brendan Clarke-Smith.

 In 2024, White founded a red wall group of about 35 backbench Labour MPs, sometimes called the Red Wall Caucus, of which she is chair.
-The group has had meetings with ministers, and after the poor Labour results in the 2025 local elections it lobbied Prime Minister Keir Starmer to promote policies on border control, tackling anti-social behaviour, slow GP access and the cost-of-living for the working-class.
+The group has had meetings with ministers, and following the poor Labour results in the 2025 local elections it lobbied Prime Minister Keir Starmer to promote policies on border control, tackling anti-social behaviour, slow GP access and the cost-of-living for the working-class.

 White is a Vice-Chair of Labour Friends of Israel.

 Political positions

-In May 2025, Jo White publicly urged Keir Starmer to “stop pussy-footing around” and called on him to announce measures including "a national inquiry into grooming gangs, a crackdown on immigration and investment in left-behind industrial heartlands."
+In May 2025, White publicly urged Keir Starmer to "stop pussy-footing around" and called on him to announce measures including "a national inquiry into grooming gangs, a crackdown on immigration and investment in left-behind industrial heartlands."
 At the same time, White criticised the decision to restrict the Winter Fuel Payment to pensioners receiving means-tested benefits, likening the policy to the poll tax.
+In 2026, she criticised the appointment of Peter Mandelson.

+In January 2026, White warned against a “London stitch-up” in Labour’s selection process for the Gorton and Denton by-election, saying that party members should decide the party’s candidate, amid speculation that Andy Burnham could be blocked from standing.
+Burnham was later barred from seeking the Labour nomination by the party’s National Executive Committee.
+Following the 2026 Makerfield by-election, White called on Keir Starmer to resign and supported Burnham as his successor.

+Health

+White supports action on period healthcare.

 Welfare

 White supported cuts to several benefits including Universal Credit and changes to the eligibility criteria for the Personal Independence Payment (PIP) announced in the March 2025 United Kingdom spring statement.
-While endorsing the reforms, White emphasised that “the system must protect the most vulnerable”, but argued that parts of the welfare system encouraged “the feckless [and] squeezing out the needy”.
-White also suggested that some families had “adapt[ed] to a lifestyle of living on benefits”.
+While endorsing the reforms, White emphasised that "the system must protect the most vulnerable", but argued that parts of the welfare system encouraged "the feckless [and] squeezing out the needy".
+White also suggested that some families had "adapt[ed] to a lifestyle of living on benefits".